MEDIA ROOM

 Victoria Clark

-Nelson-based, and growing up in rural Southland, I’ve seen first-hand the effects of kiwi blokes sweeping their emotions under the rug.
+Nelson-based, and growing up in rural Southland, I’ve seen first-hand the effects of Kiwi blokes sweeping their emotions under the rug.

 I became a Mo Sister in 2020, aiming to raise awareness and understanding around men's health.
 I specifically want to help men feel less alone in their mental battles.
 It’s not weak to speak.